gitforjirademo/devinfo-demo/README.md

 - Add a commit to test webhooks
 - Add a commit to test workflow triggers

-WT-2 creating a pull request
+WT-2 creating a pull requestd